Picture Vocabulary

 Where are these used?

-Types of Musical Instrument
+Types of Musical Instruments

 These are classified based on their manufacturing or the sound they produce, so here is the classification.